Statute of autonomy

 In Spain, a statute of autonomy (Note: "Statute of Autonomy" estatuto de autonomía, estatut d'autonomia, estatuto de autonomía, estatutu d'autonomía, autonomia estatutua) is the basic institutional, quasi-constitutional law of an autonomous community or autonomous city.
 The process of devolution after the transition to democracy (1979) created 17 autonomous communities and 2 autonomous cities, each having its own Statute of Autonomy.
 The two autonomous cities are Ceuta and Melilla, both on the north coast of Africa.

-These statutes define the institutional framework within a region and the powers competencias of the region, within the limits of the Constitution.
+These statutes define the institutional framework within a region and the powers (competencias) of the region, within the limits of the Constitution.
 Powers fall into four broad categories: those exclusive to the State; those where the State legislates and the autonomous communities implement this legislation; those where the State defines framework legislation and the regions add detailed legislation and are responsible for execution; and finally those powers that are exclusive the autonomous communities.

 Legal basis

 Statutes of autonomy are defined in the Spanish Constitution.
 Statutes of autonomy are part of the legal system of the State, but how they are drafted and approved is distinct from other laws.
-Initially drafted by an assembly made up of members of Provincial Council wishing to become an autonomous community, they are then submitted to the Spanish Parliament as a bill and passed into law.
+Initially drafted by an assembly made up of members of Provincial Councils wishing to become an autonomous community, they are then submitted to the Spanish Parliament as a bill and passed into law.

 To modify or replace a statute of autonomy, the process is according to provisions in the existing statute but is initiated and drafted by the parliament of the autonomous community and require a strong majority to pass (e.g., two-thirds in Catalonia or three-fifths in Murcia).
 They must then be approved by Spanish Parliament as an organic law, which requires an absolute majority voting in favour in the Congress of Deputies.